-15 attract users.
+16 attract users.

-16 Findings from 2017-2018 community engagement informed staff and policymaker review of the suite of
+17 Findings from 2017-2018 community engagement informed staff and policymaker review of the suite of

-17 strategies to enhance equitable use.
+18 strategies to enhance equitable use.
 Findings were also incorporated in an updated list of strategies,

-18 highlighted below.
+19 highlighted below.
 Each bulleted item is further described in the Finance Chapter 8 section that follows.

-19 To summarize, to enhance equitable usage of the Regional Parks System, the Council will:

-- Create a set-aside competitive equity grant program for capital projects before the end of 2019, specifically targeted toward projects that would enhance equitable usage of the Regional Parks System - Continue working together with regional park implementing agencies to achieve the Parks and Trails Legacy Plan's intent to "connect people to the outdoors" - Work with regional park implementing agencies to understand and document how funding requests advance equitable usage - Conduct studies to inform Regional Parks System planning and management, including: - A region-wide visitor survey every five years to monitor changes in Regional Parks System use with the next Visitors Study in 2020 - Targeted studies to better understand and provide for the outdoor recreational needs and preferences across social classes, age groups, racial, ethnic, and educational backgrounds, and ability status - Continue implementation of the Regional Parks System ambassador program to assist with expanding awareness of the Regional Parks System and bring parks to the people - Continue and expand convening stakeholder meetings with regional park implementing agencies, partners, community-based organizations, and advocacy groups to enhance knowledge and continuous improvement - o Information shared will be systematically collected and shared electronically - Require regional park implementing agencies to incorporate a public engagement process that includes involvement from individuals representing diverse ages, races, ethnicities, incomes,
+- 20 To summarize, to enhance equitable usage of the Regional Parks System, the Council will: - Create a set-aside competitive equity grant program for capital projects before the end of 2019, specifically targeted toward projects that would enhance equitable usage of the Regional Parks System Continue working together with regional park implementing agencies to achieve the Parks and - Continue working together with regional park implementing agencies to achieve the Parks and Trails Legacy Plan's intent to "connect people to the outdoors" - Work with regional park implementing agencies to understand and document how funding requests advance equitable usage - Conduct studies to inform Regional Parks System planning and management, including: - A region-wide visitor survey every five years to monitor changes in Regional Parks System use with the next Visitors Study in 2020

+• Targeted studies to better understand and provide for the outdoor recreational needs and preferences across social classes, age groups, racial, ethnic, and educational backgrounds, and ability status

+- Continue implementation of the Regional Parks System ambassador program to assist with expanding awareness of the Regional Parks System and bring parks to the people - Continue and expand convening stakeholder meetings with regional park implementing agencies, partners, community-based organizations, and advocacy groups to enhance knowledge and continuous improvement - o Information shared will be systematically collected and shared electronically - Require regional park implementing agencies to incorporate a public engagement process that includes involvement from individuals representing diverse ages, races, ethnicities, incomes,

-- national origins, and abilities when developing or amending master plans for regional parks or regional trails - To that end, the Council will provide technical assistance and capacity-building. - Encourage regional park and trail design that meets changing recreational preferences, including: - Amenities suited for the aging population and those with limited mobility - Provide free-of-charge picnic areas that accommodate mid-sized groups (for example, 15-25 people) - 9 Clustering of amenities for multigenerational family gatherings - 10 o Informal ball fields for pick-up games - 11 Playgrounds, restrooms and water activities suitable for families with small children
+- national origins, and abilities when developing or amending master plans for regional parks or regional trails - To that end, the Council will provide technical assistance and capacity-building - Encourage regional park and trail design that meets changing recreational preferences, including: - o Amenities suited for the aging population and those with limited mobility - Provide free-of-charge picnic areas that accommodate mid-sized groups (for example, 15-25 people) - 9 o Clustering of amenities for multigenerational family gatherings - 10 o Informal ball fields for pick-up games - 11 Playgrounds, restrooms and water activities suitable for families with small children